 ‘The concept of intention is no doubt a complex one, but it appears to me that one can indeed have a genuine intention, notwithstanding that the carrying out of that intention is dependent on, or could be frustrated by, some extraneous event.’

-He went on to conclude that the requirement of the Rules relating to the intention of the parties to the marriage could be met where the British citizen (or legally resident foreign national) spouse insisted on remaining in the UK.
+He went on to conclude that the Rules' requirement relating to the intention of the parties to the marriage could be met where the British citizen (or legally resident foreign national) spouse insisted on remaining in the UK.
 In other words, a conditional intention to live together could be sufficient to meet the ‘intention to live together permanently’ requirement.

-Yes, the Immigration Rules for proposed civil partner visa application require that both the applicant and the UK sponsor must have met each other in person otherwise the application for proposed civil partner visa can be refused by the Entry Clearance Oficer (ECO) for this reason.
+Yes, the Immigration Rules for proposed civil partner visa application require that both the applicant and the UK sponsor must have met each other in person; otherwise, the application for proposed civil partner visa can be refused by the Entry Clearance Officer (ECO) for this reason.

-In case of Abdulmajid Esmail Jaffer, the Tribunal held that ‘to have met’ meant something more than a mutual sighting.
-They also felt that a mere coming face-to-face followed by telephone or written contact would be insufficient to satisfy the rule, as would a family background together with such a face-to-face meeting.
-In their view the essential test of whether the rule had been satisfied was whether the couple had had a face-to-face meeting which in itself had resulted in the making of mutual acquaintance.
+In the case of Abdulmajid Esmail Jaffer, the Tribunal held that ‘to have met’ meant something more than a mutual sighting.
+They also felt that a mere face-to-face followed by telephone or written contact would be insufficient to satisfy the rule, as would a family background together with such a face-to-face meeting.
+In their view, the essential test of whether the rule had been satisfied was whether the couple had had a face-to-face meeting, which in itself had resulted in the making of mutual acquaintance.

-A relationship that has developed over the Internet would not satisfy the ‘to have met’ requirement unless the relationship included a personal face-to-face meeting between the couple concerned.
-Evidence of a face-to-face meeting might include a travel history, relevant email exchanges etc.
+A relationship that has developed over the Internet would not satisfy the ‘to have met’ requirement unless it included a personal face-to-face meeting between the couple concerned.
+Evidence of a face-to-face meeting might include a travel history, relevant email exchanges, etc.

 For single adults, the Registrar normally accepts the parties’ declaration that they are free to marry.
-The ECO may, therefore, accept a similar verbal statement by an applicant, together with any supporting correspondence from the person he / she is going to marry.
+The ECO may, therefore, accept a similar verbal statement by an applicant, together with any supporting correspondence from the person he/she is going to marry.
 This is unless there are strong grounds to believe that one of the parties is still married/in a civil partnership or has been married / in a civil partnership previously and is concealing this fact.
-In such cases the ECO may make whatever enquiries as seem appropriate.
+In such cases, the ECO may make whatever enquiries seem appropriate.

 Where the ECO has doubts about an applicant’s intention to marry, the ECO may ask to see evidence of freedom to marry before issuing an entry clearance which may include: